Nextinor/ZenithProxy/README.md

 </p>

-Minecraft proxy/bot intended for use on 2b2t.org.
+Minecraft proxy/bot intended for use on Palanarchy.org this is a fork of original ZenithProxy for 2b2t by rfresh

 Unlike a traditional MC bot, you can login to it as a normal MC server and control the account.